StackStorm/st2/docs/source/resources/monitoring.rst

     +--------------------------+--------------------------------+--------------------------------+

 5. Create a sensu check json like below in the exact path specified.
-(The sensu check monitors for exactly 10 |st2| actionrunners and alerts if the number of runners is less than 10.)
+(The sensu check monitors for exactly 10 |st2| action runners and alerts if the number of runners is less than 10.)

 ::